Pan Yuliang: In popular culture

+In 1989, an eight-part television series was broadcast based on Pan's life.

+Her life story was also re-enacted in the 2004 TVB drama Painting Soul where her role was played by Michelle Reis.
+The Huangmei opera The Female Painter from the Brothel (風塵女畫家), starring Ma Lan, is also based on her life.

 Her story is loosely told in the novel Hua Hun (A Soul Haunted by Painting) (1984) by Shih Nan.
 Later, It was adapted as a Chinese film directed by Huang Shuqin, A Soul Haunted by Painting which was released in 1994, starring the actress Gong Li as the artist.
-Her life story was also re-enacted in the 2004 TVB drama Painting Soul where her role was played by Michelle Reis.
-The Huangmei opera The Female Painter from the Brothel (風塵女畫家), starring Ma Lan, is also based on her life.

 Jennifer Cody Epstein's internationally bestselling novel The Painter from Shanghai (2008) is also based on Pan Yuliang's life, and has been translated into sixteen languages.
 Epstein, who worked as a journalist in Hong Kong and China, spent ten years writing and researching the book.
 Marie Laure de Shazer, who specialized in Chinese language, also wrote a book about Pan Yuliang, Pan Yu Liang, La Manet de Shanghai, based on her life in China and France.